Overview

 Kubernetes Infrastructure

-I worked on several scenarios involving misconfigured Kubernetes clusters:
+I worked on several scenarios involving vulnerable Kubernetes usage:

 - Privilege escalation via RBAC: Exploiting overly permissive permissions